 If you are an older member, you can enjoy benefits if you are an active member meeting the following requirements:

-- Sufficient regularity of payment – Paid at least six monthly contributions preceding the three-month qualifying contribution payments within the 12 months immediately before the first day of availment/confinement.
+b.
+Sufficient regularity of payment – Paid at least six monthly contributions preceding the three-month qualifying contribution payments within the 12 months immediately before the first day of availment/confinement.

 4. Am I entitled to the same benefits as the PhilHealth formal sector?

 Yes.
 There are no differences in benefits between the formal and voluntary categories.
-To read more about the benefits, you may visit this article.

 5. How can I check my contributions?

 You can check the status of your contributions online.
 Log in using your PhilHealth number at https://memberinquiry.philhealth.gov.ph/member/.

 You have to create an account first by clicking Create Account.
 Fill up the necessary basic information and follow the instructions.
 After confirmation of your online account, you can log in and check your contributions.
 A summary of your contributions and history is available on the member contributions part of the page.

 6. If I miss a payment of my premiums, am I still eligible for benefits?